V4Fire/Client/src/base/b-router/README.md

 }
 ```

-Let's look at the "syncRouterState" method.
+Let's look at the `syncRouterState` method.
 This method works as a two-way connector between the router and a component.
 When the component initializes, it asks the router for data.
 The router provides the data by using this method.
 After this, the method returns a dictionary that will be mapped to the component as properties
 (you can specify a complex path with dots, like `'foo.bla.bar'` or `'mods.hidden'`).
 Also, the component will watch
 for changes of every property that was in that dictionary.
 When at least one of these properties is changed,
-the whole butch of data will be sent to the router using this method (the router will produce a new transition by using "push").
+the whole butch of data will be sent to the router using this method (the router will produce a new transition by using `push`).
-When the component provides router data, the second argument is equal to "remote".
+When the component provides router data, the second argument is equal to `remote`.

 ```typescript
 import iBlock, { component, system } from 'super/i-block/i-block';